You are here

 Follow the instructions below for the type of fingerprinting you will need.

 Fingerprinting for CDE is for any license or authorization issued by CDE pursuant to the Educator Licensing Act, 22-60.5-103 C.R.S.
 This includes both in- and out-of-state applicants (out-of-state applicants, please see the FAQs below for more information).
 These criminal history background reports are sent directly to CDE.

-- You must include your Social Security Number on your fingerprint submission.
+- You must include your Social Security Number and complete date of birth on your fingerprint submission.

 - You will have 30 days from the date CDE receives your background checks to submit a complete application for a license or authorization.
 If you do not submit an application within these 30 days, you will need to submit another set of fingerprints for licensure purposes.

 Getting fingerprinted for field experience (student teaching) - For COLORADO traditional preparation students only*

 If you are currently enrolled in a Colorado traditional preparation program and will be completing field experience or student teaching, you may submit fingerprints for the purpose of obtaining a fingerprint-based criminal history check pursuant to 22-2-119.3 C.R.S.
 Your educator preparation program and/or the school district/BOCES that will be placing you will review your background information.

 - In order for these background checks to qualify for licensure purposes, you will need to submit an application for licensure within 30 days of program completion.
 If you do not, you will need to submit a set of fingerprints under the Educator Licensing Act (CDE licensure icon above) at the time of application.